Defining Go Modules

 Only the tag is required.

-In order to use commits made without use of vgo
+In order to use commits made without use of vgo,

-file is not strictly required at this point.
+a go.mod file is not strictly required at this point.

 Creating new tagged commits creates new module versions.